 In short, this means writers need to focus on quality and authenticity—AI-generated or not.

-Factors that may trigger penalties for AI content
+Factors that trigger penalties for AI content

 While AI tools can be incredibly helpful, they can also get your website into trouble if not used properly.